typedefs/typedefs/STYLEGUIDE.md

               (N    a (N b  c))
 ```

-Using operators one could write:
+Using operators, one could write:

 4.
 ```